ncl-icb-analytics/snowflake-ontoserver-api/README.md

 - Network access is restricted to the Ontoserver domain only
 - Functions use Snowflake's secure external access framework
 - No credentials are exposed in code or logs

+### Governance Considerations

+We recommend using a dedicated `EXTERNAL_ACCESS` database for hosting external integrations because:

+- **Centralized Management**: All external API integrations and their dependencies are in one location
+- **Security Governance**: Easier to audit and manage external network access permissions
+- **Access Control**: Simplified role-based access management for external data sources
+- **Monitoring**: Streamlined tracking of external API usage and costs
+- **Compliance**: Clear separation of external vs internal data sources for regulatory purposes

+While you can use any database name, keeping external access integrations together simplifies governance and operational oversight.

 ### Function Types